Recovering shared structure from multiple networks with unknown edge distributions: Methods and Theoretical Results

 \section{Methods and Theoretical Results}

 Generally speaking, we are interested in estimators of the form $\Ahat = \sum_{s=1}^N \what_s \AA{s}$, where $\{ \what_s \}_{s=1}^N$ are data-dependent nonnegative weights summing to $1$.
-In particular, we wish to capture how well the rank-$d$ eigenvalue truncation of $\Ahat$ approximates the true rank-$d$ expectation $P$.
-We measure this either by bounding the difference $ \Ahat - P $ in some matrix norm or by proving that we can successfully recover the matrix $X \in \R^{n \times d}$ based on $\Ahat$.
-In this section, we start from considering fixed rather than data-dependent weights, $\{w_s \}_{s=1}^N$.
-The resulting bounds will suggest a certain choice of weights (see Theorem~\ref{thm:subexpXhat}), and in Section~\ref{sec:estimate}, we will estimate these optimal weights and replace the fixed $\{ w_s \}_{s=1}^N$ with data-dependent estimates $\{ \what_s \}_{s=1}^N$.
+In particular, we study how well the rank-$d$ eigenvalue truncation of $\Ahat$ approximates the true rank-$d$ expectation $P$.
+We measure this either by bounding the difference $ \Ahat - P $ in some matrix norm or by proving that we can successfully recover the matrix $X \in \R^{n \times d}$ from the estimate $\Ahat$.

+In this section, we largely consider the weights $\{ w_s \}_{s=1}^N$ to be fixed, rather than data-dependent.
+The special case of normally-distributed edge noise is illustrative, as it suggests a certain choice of weights in the more general case (see Theorem~\ref{thm:subexpXtilde}).
+In Section~\ref{sec:estimate}, we will estimate these optimal weights and replace the fixed $\{ w_s \}_{s=1}^N$ with data-dependent estimates $\{ \what_s \}_{s=1}^N$.